 You may be surprised how common this type of car accident is in Los Angeles and all across California.
 Turns out, not only do you have to worry about being hit by a vehicle on the streets, but also when inside a store or building.

 Do not be mistaken.
 Just because you are inside a building it does not necessarily mean that cars will not get you there.
-To get our point, just Google how many times cars crash into buildings and injure those inside.
+To get our point, just Google how many times cars crash into buildings and injure those insides.

 Can you sue a car driver if you were injured inside a building?

-Our car accident attorney in Los Angeles from the Compass Law Group, PC has recently received the following question: “Can I file a personal injury claim against a car driver who hit me in his car while I was inside a building?”
+Our car accident attorney in Los Angeles from the Compass Law Group, LLP has recently received the following question: “Can I file a personal injury claim against a car driver who hit me in his car while I was inside a building?”

 For some reason, people think that car accidents in which drivers injure people inside buildings (not pedestrians outside or other car drivers inside their vehicles) are regulated by some different set of laws.
 In reality, however, you are equally entitled to seek compensation for your injuries and damages resulting from the negligent actions of a car driver regardless of whether you were inside or outside of a building at the time of the collision.